 Before starting, ensure that your material is accurately milled.
 This is fundamental to accurate work.
-If you’re not sure how to get flat, straight lumber, check out this Bluprint class on milling lumber.
+If you’re not sure how to get flat, straight lumber, check out this Craftsy class on milling lumber.

 I start by setting my saw to 45 degrees to make a four-sided frame, which I verify by making two test cuts and checking the resulting corner with a reliable square.

 Use a reliable square to verify whether or not your test cuts meet at a right angle.

 I make a single miter cut on one end of each of the four frame pieces, and reserve an offcut for use as a stop block.

 The angled stop block provides greater registration for the workpiece and protects the fragile corner.